New York hardcore: 1990s

-During the 1990s, the sound of New York hardcore bands diversified, with the influence of thrash metal and death metal becoming increasingly common groups like Biohazard, Madball, Skarhead and 25 Ta Life were became influenced by hip-hop music, an influence which permeated through most of the mid to late 1990s NYHC scene.
-Biohazard's merger of hip hop and tough guy hardcore, in particularly, was widely successful, with their 1992 single "Punishment" gaining significant airplay on MTV.
+During the 1990s, the sound of New York hardcore bands diversified, with the influence of thrash metal and death metal becoming increasingly common.
+Groups like Biohazard, Madball, Skarhead and 25 Ta Life became influenced by hip-hop music, an influence which permeated through most of the mid to late 1990s NYHC scene.
+Biohazard's merger of hip hop and tough guy hardcore, in particular, was widely successful, with their 1992 single "Punishment" gaining significant airplay on MTV.
 The band's 1993 collaboration with rap group Onyx on the remix of "Slam" was certified platinum and the band would go on to be cited as an influence by nu metal pioneers Korn.

 At this time, members of New York hardcore bands began to form new bands which played alternative metal including Shelter, Quicksand, Orange 9mm and Helmet.
 The Cro-Mags third album Alpha Omega (1992) saw the band lean further into their metal influence, while incorporating conventional singing and experimenting with rap metal on "Eyes Of Tomorrow".
 Life of Agony were one of the most prominent, the vinyl edition of their debut album River Runs Red (1993) peaking at number 11 on the Billboard Vinyl Albums chart.
 In May 2005, the album inducted into the Decibel Magazine Hall of Fame; it was fourth album overall to be featured.
 Furthermore, many New York hardcore musicians began to pursue more pop–influenced styles, including.
 H_{2}O, CIV and nearby Lifetime.
 Concurrently, the scene was primarily based around the Bond Street Café on Bond Street, Manhattan.
 By 1993, Brownies, Coney Island High and the Wetlands Preserve became frequented venues, and CBGB recommended hosting Sunday matinees.